JoshuaPettus/Marathon-Community-Freeverse-Textures/README.md

  - General Tacticus - Created all new VacBob, Critters, and Jjaro scenery.
  - Spurious Interrupt - Creator of SMG sprites used by the player sprites.
  - Tfear7 - Original creator of grey monster sprites, while these were replaced with the new hd sprites, I'm still grateful for his assistance.

+# Goron's Infinity Textures
+ For completion and preservation's sake, also included in the "Goron Infinity Textures" folder are the HD Marathon Infinity wall and landscape textures created by community member Goran Svensson with further edits and bumpmaps by community members kaosof and The Man.
+These are the recommended textures to use with the CFP assets for Marathon Infinity.